 There are no words needed for the party that went down that night.
 All I will say is that Soul Power were like no band I’ve ever seen at a wedding.
 Their music and energy was something else, as you can see from the photos and the very full dancefloor.

 I hope that this blog has been some help in showing you how incredible Larchfield Estate is, but also how you can plan a really unique fun wedding that you’ll be able to enjoy to the full whilst still getting amazing photos to cherish.
-If you’re planning your wedding at Larchfield Estate, please don’t hesitate to get in touch.
+If you’d love to know more about me as a Larchfield wedding photographer, please don’t hesitate to get in touch.

 Recommended Wedding Suppliers